Hopper–Van Horn House

-Hopper-Van Horn House is located in Mahwah, Bergen County, New Jersey, United States.
-The house was built in 1769 and was added to the National Register of Historic Places on April 11, 1973.
+The Hopper–Van Horn House is located at 398 Ramapo Valley Road in the township of Mahwah in Bergen County, New Jersey, United States.
+The historic stone house was built in 1769.
+It was documented by the Historic American Buildings Survey (HABS) in 1937 and was added to the National Register of Historic Places on April 11, 1973, for its significance in architecture and exploration/settlement.
+It was listed as part of the Early Stone Houses of Bergen County Multiple Property Submission (MPS).
 Prior to being owned by the Van Horns, the land was owned and lived on by Rachel Bayard and Lucus Kiersted, who used it as a trading post.
 Prior to that, there is evidence of occupation by Native Americans.

 History

 History of the Owners: 1700–1849

 On August 10, 1700, Blandina Bayard purchased a plot of land measuring 16 miles by 12 miles from local Hackensack Indians.
 At this time, Blandina believed the land to be in the Colony of New York.
 It was here that she established a stone cottage trading post, which made her one of the first women entrepreneurs in New Jersey.
 Upon her death in 1711, her will was probated and the land was granted to her daughter-in-law, Rachel Bayard.
 The Bayard Family joined into a company with the Laroe and Kiersted families who were familiar with the area.
 In 1725, the patents to the land was deemed invalid and the Kiersteds and the Laroes were tied up in negotiations until 1743.
 Upon the settlement, Kiersted sold his land to Hendrick Laroe, who purchased it for his son Jacobus Laroe.
 In 1750, Jacobus built the current structure known as the Laroe-Vanhorn House.
 In 1765, Jacobus sold the house and property to Isaac Bogert.
 Over the next few decades, the house and land would change hands a number of times.